behdad/gdocs-me-up/README.md

+Note: The code in this repository, as well as this README, was generated iteratively with ChatGPT o1 and o1pro for my own needs.
+I have started making manual changes now, and PRs are welcome.
+Sharing because caring. -behdad

 # GDocs-Me-Up: A Google Docs High-Fidelity Exporter

 A Node.js script that exports Google Docs to HTML+CSS with high fidelity, preserving essential formatting like headings, line spacing, alignment, bullet lists, images, and more.
 Perfect for creating an **offline** or **self-hosted** version of your docs that closely matches the original.